mr4tt/zotbot/README.md

 - [Alfonso de Borbón y Borbón](https://en.wikipedia.org/w/index.php?title=Alfonso_de_Borb%C3%B3n_y_Borb%C3%B3n&oldid=1172773197) - Alfonso de Borbón y Borbón (Madrid, 15 November 1866 - Madrid, 28 April 1934) was a Spanish nobleman, the great-great-grandson of Charles III of Spain, and is known for having had 88 forenames.
 This is recognised as a record by Guinness World Records.Alfonso was a son of Infante Sebastian of Portugal and Spain, and his second wife, Infanta Maria Chr...

 - [La Sombrita](https://en.wikipedia.org/w/index.php?title=La_Sombrita&oldid=1171473514) - La Sombrita (Spanish for "The Little Shade") is a prototype sunshade created for the Los Angeles Department of Transportation (LADOT).
 Its purpose was to assist female bus riders by offering shade during the hottest hours of the day and providing sidewalk lighting at night.
 This was especially targeted at locations where the swift construction of tr...

-- [Ginevra King](https://en.wikipedia.org/w/index.php?title=Ginevra_King&oldid=1163024520) - Ginevra King Pirie (November 30, 1898 – December 13, 1980) was an American socialite and heiress.
-As one of Chicago's "Big Four" debutantes during World War I, she inspired many characters in the novels and stories of writer F. Scott Fitzgerald; in particular, the character of Daisy Buchanan in The Great Gatsby.
-A 16-year-old King met an 18-year-old...

 # misc
 - [You Are NOT Dumb, You Just Lack the Prerequisites](https://lelouch.dev/blog/you-are-probably-not-dumb/) - I always thought I was too dumb to understand math.
 During my school years, it was evident to me that for some kids math was easy, and for others like myself: painfully difficult.